 The PBC Foundation is the only UK organisation exclusively dedicated to providing support and information to those affected by PBC

 There is no cure for PBC at present.
-The only licensed treatment at a dose of 10-15mg/day is with the bile acid, ursodeoxycholic acid.
+Ursodeoxycholic Acid, at a daily dose of 13-15mg/Kg, is the only licensed first-line therapy for PBC.
 Systematic analysis of the results of controlled trials of ursodeoxycholic acid in PBC suggest that there is some slowing of the clinical course of the disease, although little benefit to symptoms.
 Ursodeoxycholic acid treatment is surprisingly free of adverse effects.
 No consensus exists as to whether patients known to have PBC, but who are asymptomatic, should be treated with ursodeoxycholic acid and, if so, for how long.
 Current treatment cost is just over £1,000 per year.

 Because of the immune nature of the disease, a number of immunosuppressive regimens have been assessed in clinical trials in the past twenty years.
 The majority of these have either shown no benefit, or unacceptable side effects, or both.
 A number of controlled trials of, for example, other bile acids, corticosteroids and other treatments, are underway – usually in conjunction with ursodeoxycholic acid.
 Because of the slow and unpredictable and usually slow clinical course of the disease, treatment and trials are difficult to interpret and advising individual patients about whether to take treatment is difficult.
 Some patients may remain asymptomatic for twenty years, while others can go from asymptomatic to complicated (portal hypertension), even death, from liver disease within a year or two.
 Furthermore, the severe symptoms of tiredness and lethargy, sometimes pruritus, can be out of all proportion to the underlying histological, or biomedical, abnormalities.
 These symptoms do not necessarily respond to ursodeoxycholic acid, or other treatments currently under investigation.
 Whatever else it may do, ursodeoxycholic acid improves LFTs in the vast majority of patients.